 - a self-motivated and confident approach to work, to gain the most from training placements in busy hospital departments

 - a willingness to keep up to date with the latest scientific and medical research in clinical biochemistry.

-Most clinical scientists working in biochemistry are employed in biochemistry, clinical pathology or clinical chemistry departments in NHS hospitals.
+Most clinical scientists working in biochemistry are employed in clinical biochemistry/chemical pathology departments in hospitals.

 You may need to change employers during the early part of your career, as posts are geographically widespread and there won't necessarily be a vacancy in the hospital where you did your training.

 There may be some opportunities in industrial companies, particularly diagnostics pharmaceutical and biotechnology companies.